frank1738/mobile-portfolio/README.md

 *Type git clone, and then paste the URL you copied earlier.</br>
 *Press Enter to create your local clone.

 Authors
 👤 Author1
 * GitHub:https://github.com/frank1738
 * Twitter: https://twitter.com/frankhiggins08
 * LinkedIn: www.linkedin.com/in/frankline-osoro-b526ba18b

-🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

 Show your support
 Give a ⭐ if you like this project!